DHI MSc Funding 2022-23

-- If any of the 14.5 FTE scholarships are left over after the June deadline, another application process will be arranged with a deadline in August.
+- If any of the scholarships are left over after the June deadline,they will be added to the 2 FTE available in the second round of applications with a deadline set in August.
 This will be announced after the June deadline.

 Please, note that successful students must align their final MSc projects with the DHI’s strategic themes:

-- Digital tools and services as an enabler in shifting care from hospital of institutional settings to the home
+- Digital solutions as an enabler in shifting care from institutional settings into home and/or community settings e.g., Hospital at home

-- Digital technologies in the support of Population/Public Health and or Emergency Planning (ref Covid19 or similar epidemic/pandemic threats)
+- Digital solutions in supporting Population/Public Health and/or Emergency Planning/Prevention, Early Intervention (ref Covid19 or similar epidemic/pandemic threats)

-- ** The scholarships are only available to British nationals domiciled in Scotland and EU students with settled status for at least the past three years
+- ** The scholarships are only available to British nationals domiciled in Scotland for at least the past three years.

 - Some students may be required to provide proof of residency in Scotland.

 - NB!
-Part-time funding is allocated at 0.5FTE basis, the first half in the first year of study, the second half in the second year of study.
-This is a change to the previous year’s situation.
+Part-time funding is allocated at 0.5FTE basis, the first half in the first year of study, second half in the second year of study.

 Courses we have previously supported include: